MichaelViuff/SDJ2/01 Threads 1/README.md

 When it finishes sleeping, the rabbit will wake up and check on the status of the turtle.
 If the turtle is still behind, the rabbit will sleep again for a random amount of time, then wake up and check on the turtle again, and so on.
 If the rabbit wakes up, and realizes it’s behind the rurtle, it will sprint until it is ahead again, then sleep again.

+You can change around the numbers, to see different behavior.
+Maybe the turtle moves slower, or the rabbit wants to be further ahead before sleeping, or sleeps for a different amount of time.

 <blockquote>
 <details>
 <summary>Display hints...</summary>